Hiddendoom45/StaticMangaReader/README.md

 #### --usejson

 Generates a json file with all pages, and relative reference to previous and next file.
 Will prevent site from working locally without a server.

+#### --long

+Generates in long-strip format where all pages in a chapter are placed one after another in one long strip.
+Ignores the paging, and usejson arguments.